25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Stack.md

 2. **Pop**: Which removes the most recently added element that was not yet removed

-**LIFO**: _Last-in First-out_ it is the order in which elements are pushed and popped.
+**LIFO**: _Last-in First-out_ it is the order in which elements are pushed and popped

-- Similar to a stack of plates, inserting or removing is only possible at the top.
+- Similar to a stack of plates, inserting or removing is only possible at the top

 _Stack representation:_ :)